-In the Study Sponsor's past studies, participants did not report any discomfort, nor did they require any treatment, due to increased blood pressure and heart rate after taking MDMA.
+In past studies supported by MAPS, blood pressure rose well above normal levels in about one-third of participants after taking MDMA, but these participants did not report any discomfort and did not require any treatment.
 Although these increases in blood pressure are similar to what happens after moderate exercise, they could cause serious problems in individuals with pre-existing heart or blood vessel conditions.
 These serious problems could include an irregular heartbeat, heart attack, or stroke.
-We will test you for pre-existing heart problems before you are allowed to be in this study.
+We will screen all potential participants for preexisting heart problems before they are allowed to be in this study.
 While this doesn't guarantee that no heart problems will occur, it does reduce the risk of this happening.